avine/bem-flex-grid/README.md

 ...
 ```

-As the grid is responsive, you can change the box order at each breakpoint.
+As the grid is responsive, you can change the `.bfg__box` element order at each breakpoint.

 ### .bfg__box--fit